Peyton7890/mathqs/README.md

 1. **SymPy**: For symbolic mathematics.
 2. **LaTeX**: For generating and compiling LaTeX documents (e.g., TeX Live, MikTeX).
-3. **subprocess**: This is included in Python's standard library, so no installation is needed.
+3. **FastAPI**: For building the web application
+4. **Uvicorn**: For running asynchronous web applications in Python
+5. **Jinja2**: For rendering HTML templates dynamically

 ### Installation Instructions

-1. **Install SymPy**:
+1. **Install Python Modules**:

-   You can install SymPy using pip: "pip install sympy"
+   You can install the correct python modules using using pip: "pip install sympy fastapi uvicorn jinja2"

 2. **Install LaTeX**: